 Yes way, Rosé!
-Ooooo do I love Rosé wine, and I love tasting it and trying new manufacturers to add to my list of faves!
-I know that Rosé has a strong “Summer” reputation, but my personal favorite time to drink it is actually during the very beginning of Fall when the air is starting to turn, and you can sit outside with a light sweater and a nice frosty glass of Rosé….ahhhh!
+Ooooh do I love Rosé wine, and I love tasting it and trying new manufacturers to add to my list of faves!
+I know that Rosé has a strong “Summer” reputation, but my personal favorite time to drink it is actually during the later Summer months when the air is starting to turn and you can sit outside with a light sweater and a nice frosty glass of Rosé….ahhhh!
 So lovely!
-Today I am sharing a really fun, femme, and intimate party idea to host as an end-of-Summer and beginning-of-Fall fete.
-A Rosé Tasting Party is a great way to get to know a new group of people a little better because it sparks conversation, keeps the wine flowing, and gives you a chance to share opinions and learn something new.
+Today I am sharing a really fun, femme, and intimate party idea to host as an end-of-Summer and beginning-of-Fall fete: A Rosé Tasting Party!

+It’s a great way to get to know a new group of people a little better because it sparks conversation, keeps the wine flowing, and gives you a chance to share opinions and learn something new.
 For example, it would be an awesome way to get together all the Moms in your child’s new class—or even to break the ice with a new book club you’re a part of.
 It’s a cute Bridal Shower idea also!

 Make sure to have a “spit” bucket on hand for guests to dump out the rest of their glass after tasting, and some water in a pretty jug to swish around the glasses to rinse before tasting the next wine!
 If you have enough wine glasses to have four for each guest, that is ideal—but just one per guest will do as long as you rinse in between!
 Cover each wine bottle with pretty paper and a number sticker before guests arrive.
 Start pouring, and take notes for each bottle!

 Don’t forget to take lots of pics with your friends to remember the night!
 Nothing like a pretty backdrop of blush to create a slew of sweet images.

 Photographs by Courtney Ann Photography | Happily Eva After, Inc. © 2017 All Rights Reserved